 Promotes Healthy Nails, Hair, and Skin

 There is no doubt that B12 helps to support healthy and efficient cell production.
 When it’s consumed in moderated amounts, it promotes healthy development of the nails, skin, and hair.
-Studies indicate that low amounts of vitamin B12 usually result in nail discoloration, vitiligo, hair loss, angular stomatitis, and hyperpigmentation.
+Studies indicate that low amounts of this vitamin usually result in nail discoloration, vitiligo, hair loss, angular stomatitis, and hyperpigmentation.
 Improving your intake of this vitamin often leads to improved dermatologic conditions as well as healthy hair and nail growth.

 Improves Bone Health

-So, what is vitamin b12 used for?
+So, what is vitamin B12 used for?
 Well, it’s used with medications to prevent Osteoporosis.
 Adequate levels of this vitamin helps to improve the bone health by improving the density of the bone mineral.
 Note that bones which have a lower mineral density are usually fragile and they can easily lead to osteoporosis.
-Studies have established that there is a direct link between poor bone health, osteoporosis and low amounts of vitamin B12 in the body.
+Studies have established that there is a direct link between poor bone health, osteoporosis and low amounts of this vitamin in the body.

 Vitamin B12 Deficiency

-This is a prominent type of vitamin b12 deficiency symptoms.
+This is a prominent type of vitamin B12 deficiency symptoms.
 A jaundiced or pale skin occurs when the body can’t produce enough red cells.
 This vitamin supports the production of red blood cells in the body.
 It plays a vital role in enhancing how the body produces red blood cells DNA.
 Its deficiency results in the incomplete construction of the cells which makes them indivisible.
 This leads to megaloblastic anemia which causes the skin to have a pale color.